How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Introduction

 \subsection{Related Work}

 Differential privacy (DP), introduced in~\cite{dwork2006differential} and ~\cite{dwork2006calibrating}, provides a formal guarantee that the output of an algorithm changes only slightly when evaluated on neighboring input datasets.
 Classical differential privacy typically assumes a trusted central curator with access to raw data, an assumption that is often unrealistic in decentralized settings, where data are held locally and trust in any curator cannot be assumed.
 The utility of LDP, which concerns the sample complexity required for LDP algorithms to effectively learn the data, was studied in~\cite{evfimievski2003limiting} and \cite{kasiviswanathan2011can}.
 The subsequent work~\cite{kairouz2014extremal} focused on designing optimal-utility LDP mechanisms that maximize utility for a given privacy leakage level.

-The above work on DP and LDP typically analyzes privacy guarantees under the assumption that the data records are independent.
-However, this assumption often fails in practice, and correlations among data can weaken privacy guarantees.
+It was further shown that correlations among data can weaken privacy guarantees.
 For example,~\cite{liu2016dependence} proposed a real-world inference attack in which an adversary exploits social network friendships as correlations, to bypass the noise added by standard differential privacy and infer sensitive information such as location data.
 Similarly,~\cite{yilmaz2022genomic} showed that the standard randomized response mechanism~\cite{Warner01031965} under LDP is vulnerable to correlation attacks on single-nucleotide polymorphism (SNP) data, where SNPs are genetic variations at a single position in the DNA sequence that are inherently correlated.
-To address privacy risks arising from correlated data, several frameworks have been proposed, including the Pufferfish privacy~\citep{Kifer2014pufferfish} and Bayesian differential privacy~\citep{yang2015bayesian}.
+To address privacy risks arising from correlated data, several frameworks have been proposed, including the Pufferfish privacy~\cite{Kifer2014pufferfish} and Bayesian differential privacy~\cite{yang2015bayesian}.
 All of the aforementioned classical privacy frameworks provide essential theoretical foundations for recent advances in quantum differential privacy.